ImFifa/kalcuc.cz/README.md

 # Skeleton website (template)

-Starter package for building websites on top of K2D.CZ CMS
+Starter package for building websites on top of owly-cms

 ## Installation
 - Create your own repository from this one by clicking **Use this template** green button